overview

 For our final direction (the poster in the middle!), we focused on colour treating contrasting images with a tertiary colour scheme.
 We worked with a sharp typeface that complements the diagonal cutouts of the images, creating continuity.

+This project has taught me how to find out the different innovative ways in which my team and I could keep the essence of principles & qualities of our designs while transitioning from print to web and enhancing user experience.
 It was a bit difficult in the beginning, understanding the importance of switching mediums while also seamlessly preserving the original identity of the design.
-Working closely with my team reinforced the idea to me that effective communication is important when finding the balance between functionality and design.
+Working closely with my team reinforced the idea to me that effective communication is important when finding the balance between functionality and design

+Through copywriting, content strategy, and backing up the all reasonings behind our art direction, I learned how to create meaningful content through the choice of language used.
+Every word was selected intentionally to create an intimate connection between the user and the site.
 Due to tight deadlines, I was unable to this time around but if I could go back and improve the microsite, I would like to try out more combinations of design principles and qualities and see what other posters could result from iterating.
 How different would the microsite have turned out?